 Is your PCP unwilling to complete the form?
-Never fear; there are cannabis-friendly doctors in Delaware who are willing to look over your medical history.
+Never fear; cannabis-friendly doctors in Delaware are willing to look over your medical history.
 They will sign the recommendation on your behalf if you are eligible.

 A physician may only recommend marijuana if they have completed a full assessment of your medical history.

 Step 3 – Complete the Delaware MMJ Card Application Form & Apply

 Has your doctor filled out the Physician Certification form on your behalf?
 If so, you must complete the rest of the application packet.
 It contains two pages of demographic/employment information and a Medical Release Form that you must sign and initial.

 *Note that you MUST apply within 90 days of the physician’s signature.

 You can find the official state application (including all three forms – the Physician Certification Form, the Patient Application, and the Medical Release Form) on the official government website.